 Many ancient cultures built mysterious structures in specific locations.
 We don’t know exactly why they chose some areas to build monuments and buildings.
 Many of the sacred sites are remote or challenging to navigate the terrain.
 So they must have had some compelling reasons to do so.
 We’ll examine a few of these sites which seem to have something in common.

 Ivan T. Sanderson (1911-1973) (1) was a cryptozoology founder.
 He discovered a common link between many sites worldwide.
-We are relativity certain that these ancient cultures had no contact with one another.
+We doubt these ancient cultures had contact with one another.
 But a pattern emerges that points to the reasons they choose these specific coordinates.

 Becker-Hagens grid (2) of the Earth is a map that aligns several select locations.
 It points to places where there are significant structures or unexplained phenomena.
 Sanderson was the first to identify the 12 major points.
 Becker and Hagens identified the grid pattern that aligns them.